royaltm/node-murmurhash-native/README.md

 MurmurHash bindings for node
 ============================

-This library provides non-cryptographic "MurmurHash" hashing algorithm by Austin Appleby in few different flavours.
+This library provides Austin Appleby's non-cryptographic "MurmurHash" hashing algorithm functions in a few different flavours.

 Installation:
 -------------